-Teachers are eager to enable students to use their literacy and numeracy skills in curriculum contexts such as technology and science – learning areas that they observed had proved to be engaging for the boys in their classes.
+Teachers were eager to enable students to use their literacy and numeracy skills in curriculum contexts such as technology and science – learning areas that they observed had proved to be engaging for the boys in their classes.

 They considered the advantages of students combining their technology understandings with their literacy learning.
 This meant including technology in the morning programmes traditionally timetabled for literacy and numeracy.
 Students could develop their literacy and numeracy skills by recording and commenting on their observations, practical work, and understandings in technology.

 Teaching and learning approaches

 Principal Deidre Senior and the teachers worked with accredited facilitator Cheryl Pym to build their understandings of the technology learning area and to plan a robust technology unit that integrated technology.

 The professional development and learning in technology included an initial exploration of the indicators of progression:

 - how they are structured

 - the straightforward guidance they provide for teachers.